Layr-Labs/cerberus/README.md

 # Remote Signer Implementation of cerberus-api
 This is a remote signer which supports BLS signatures on the BN254 curve.

+## Disclaimer
+🚧 Cerberus is under active development and has not been audited.
+Cerberus is rapidly being upgraded, features may be added, removed or otherwise improved or modified and interfaces will have breaking changes.
+Cerberus should be used only for testing purposes and not in production.
+Cerberus is provided "as is" and Eigen Labs, Inc. does not guarantee its functionality or provide support for its use in production. 🚧

 <!-- TOC -->
 * [Remote Signer Implementation of cerberus-api](#remote-signer-implementation-of-cerberus-api)
     * [Installation](#installation)